pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 At the **Macro** level, this means LLMs acting as planners: translating human intent into symbolic representations, coordinating tools, and orchestrating specialized neural agents.
 At the **Micro** level, the same logic appears within the models themselves, from explicit MoE routers to the latent circuits uncovered through interpretability.

-Together, these trends open the door to two capabilities that dense models struggled to provide: *grounded synthesis*, where data is generated through code and simulation rather than speculation, and *verified inference*, where reasoning can be checked against formal logic.
+Together, these trends open the door to two capabilities that dense models struggled to provide: *automatic data synthesis*, where data is generated through code and simulation rather than speculation, and *verified inference*, where reasoning can be checked against formal logic.

 The path forward is not about choosing between neurons and symbols.
 It is about building the interfaces that let them work together—systems that can plan, reason, verify, and learn in structured, interpretable ways.
 As routing becomes a central organizing principle, AI moves closer to something genuinely trustworthy: intelligence that can explain how it works, not just what it outputs.